e-oloughlin/webpack-multiple-files/README.md

 # Webpack multiple entries and outputs

 ### Problem to solve:
 You want one javascript file for each page of a website, containing only the functionality needed for the given page, avoiding unnecessary bloat and slower page loads.
-Your javascript is organised into multiple directories, each one representing a page or module and you need the final built files to be output in these directories.
+Your javascript is organised into multiple directories, each one representing a page or module and you need the final built files to be output in these modular directories.

-[Webpack](https://webpack.js.org/) allows you to specify [multiple entries](https://webpack.js.org/concepts/entry-points/), but only one output can be configured as per [the docs](https://webpack.js.org/concepts/output/):
+[Webpack](https://webpack.js.org/) allows you to specify [multiple entries](https://webpack.js.org/concepts/entry-points/), but only one [output](https://webpack.js.org/concepts/output/) can be configured.
-> Note that, while there can be multiple entry points, only one output configuration is specified.

 Additionally, any new module created means a new directory with a new entry point, meaning a modification to the webpack config file is necessary.